elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

     - Interesting use case that ties to a practice that ties to the reliability of a system  (Needs to engage non-interested parties)
   - Criteria to measure against other WGs - e.g, pain points conversation for an SWL C/D specific guidance
     - Lifecycle items - requirements / design / objective process items
-    - Standard mapping to painpoints
+    - Standard mapping to pain-points
     - Existing whitepaper may start to cover some of this

 What is the feedback approach / rollout for the use cases?